prlakshm/server/README.md

     /viewcsv -- to view csv file

-    /searchcsv?searchType=["index"/"name"]&columnIdentifier=[columnIndex/columnName]&searchVal=[searchValues] -- to serach by a specific column index or column name in loaded csv
+    /searchcsv?searchType=["index"/"name"]&columnIdentifier=[columnIndex/columnName]&searchVal=[searchValues] -- to search by a specific column index or column name in loaded csv

     /searchcsv?searchType=["all"]&searchVal=[searchValues] -- to search all columns in loaded csv